Travel and Hospitality · Operations & Throughput

 We map the existing recruiting operations workflow inside hotels, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your PMS, CRS, channel managers, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure time to shortlist, response rate, interview quality, and time to hire, and improve it weekly.

-What does it cost to automate recruiting operations for a hotels company?+
+What does it cost to automate recruiting operations for hotels teams?+

 What is the best AI agent for recruiting operations in hotels?+